 |14.||Nikon D850||Y||stereo / mono||Y||Y||mini||3.0||Y||Y||Y|

 |17.||Sony A99||Y||stereo / mono||Y||Y||mini||2.0||-||-||-|

 It is notable that the A99 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 77D lacks such a headphone port.

 Studio photographers will appreciate that the Sony A99 II (unlike the 77D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 77D and the A99 II are recent models that are part of the current product line-up.
-The 77D replaced the earlier Canon T6s, while the A99 II does not have a direct predecessor.
+Both the 77D and the A99 II have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Canon and Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 77D and the Sony A99 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 77D: